castanaro/quickscripts/README.md

 This command takes a username and password from a list and enumerates the shares (provided within another list) they can access on a supplied domain.

+### IPRANGECHECKER.PY

+python3 ipRangeChecker.py ranges.txt cidrs.txt
+python3 ipRangeChecker.py ranges.txt 192.168.10.0/24

+This script takes a file containing IP addresses and determines if they are in range of a supplied single CIDR range or file containing multiple CIDR ranges.